michaela-philip/starter-hugo-academic2/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Health Economics
-  - Environmental Economics
+  - Urban Economics
-  - Applied Microeconomics
+  - Economic History
   - Public Policy

 # Education to show in About widget